w3f/polguard/deployment/README.md

 - Telemetry service
 - Redis
 - PostgreSQL

+All services use the same Docker image (defined in the root Dockerfile) but with different commands to run each service.
+The Docker Compose configuration references this Dockerfile directly for local development.

 The `configs` directory contains example configurations used by Docker Compose for local development.
 The Docker Compose setup is only used for local development and is not intended for production use.